-- 1) Identify specific areas of improvement for individual members of parliament and the Institution of Parliament of the Republic of Uganda - 2) Systematically equip the public with credible evidence of MPs' performance upon which they may rate them - 4) Identify policy gaps that may need to be addressed at institutional level to improve the performance of MPs and the Parliament as an institution.
-Methodology The Parliamentary Performance Scorecard captures performance of individual Members of Parliament and that of Parliament as an institution.
-For individual members of parliament's performance, the tool focuses on output at plenary, committee and constituency levels.
-This is the frequency of input in legislation, oversight of national programs including appropriation of resources and accountability by public offices, representation and sensitivity to their constituency and regional interests and presence in the house.
-The data is captured by research assistants assigned to parliament.
-These access secondary data like the Hansard, annual report of the parliamentary commission, annual legislative sector review, list of attendance of plenary and committee meetings, minutes and lists of attendance of district council meetings.
-Additionally, the performance scorecard entails conduct of surveys across the constituencies to capture presence and public impression of the MPs at grassroots level.
+The Parliamentary Scorecard captures performance of MPs and that of Parliament as an institution.
+For individual MP performance, the tool focuses on output at plenary, committee and constituency levels.
+This is the frequency of input in legislation, oversight of national programs including appropriation of resources and accountability by public offices, representation and sensitivity to their constituency and regional interests and presence in the house The data is captured by research assistants assigned to Parliament.
+These access secondary data like the Hansard, annual report of the Parliamentary Commission, annual legislative sector review, list of attendance of plenary and committee meetings, minutes and lists of attendance of District Council meetings.
+Additionally, the Performance Scorecard entails conduct of surveys across the constituencies to capture presence and public impression of the MPs at grassroots level.
 The MP's office, accessibility to and communication with the constituents are assessed for effectiveness.
 Though not graded, these qualify the MP's performance and explain exceptional observations.
-The tool captures adequate information to satisfactorily rate performance of individual members of parliament and inform public decision to vote them back to office.
+The tool captures adequate information to satisfactorily rate performance of individual MPs and inform public decision to vote them back to office.